rails/rails/guides/source/association_basics.md

 end
 ```

-This will work fine, because both the `Supplier` and the `Account` class are defined within the same scope (`MyApplication::Business`).
-This organization allows structuring models into folders based on their scope, without having to explicitly add the scope to every association:
+In this example, both the `Supplier` and `Account` classes are defined within the same module (`MyApplication::Business`).
+This organization allows you to structure your models into folders based on their scope without needing to explicitly specify the scope in every association:

 ```ruby
 # app/models/my_application/business/supplier.rb